Apply Conditional Execution

 You can apply conditional execution to determine whether the receiver blocks or System objects available in the Communications Toolbox™ Support Package for Xilinx® Zynq®-Based Radio receive valid data from the radio hardware.

-1 indicates that the block has received data from the
+1indicates that the block has received data from the radio hardware.

 Any processing that occurs downstream of the receiver block must run only on valid data.
 To ensure that data is valid, control the data with an enabled subsystem.
 The data valid output serves as a convenient control signal for such an enabled subsystem.